SMSPIRITUALITY—MEDIA

 Alexandria, Caesarea, and the catechetical school

-Born around 185 CE in Alexandria, Origen was the son of a Christian father — Leonides — martyred during the persecution under Septimius Severus in 202.
-The teenage Origen was prevented from joining his father in martyrdom (the tradition records his mother hiding his clothes), and the household passed to his support at seventeen.
-He took over the catechetical school of Alexandria in his late teens, ran it as the city's principal Christian teaching institution for two decades, and produced through that period the textual scholarship and the doctrinal essays the early church operated inside for the rest of the patristic age.
-He studied philosophy under Ammonius Saccas — the same teacher whose other major student was Plotinus.
-The conjunction is one of the structural facts the comparative study of the period turns on, and the Platonic substrate of Origen's thought is inseparable from the Hellenistic frame Ammonius transmitted to both men.
-Around 232 Origen left Alexandria after a dispute with the bishop Demetrius over an irregular ordination he had accepted from the bishops of Caesarea, and settled in Caesarea Maritima on the Palestinian coast for the rest of his life.
-He died around 253 of injuries sustained under torture during the Decian persecution; the tradition treats him as a confessor — one who suffered for the faith without dying under the immediate hand of the executioner — rather than as a martyr in the strict sense.
+Origen was born around 185 CE in Alexandria.
+His father, Leonides, was martyred during the persecution under Septimius Severus in 202.
+The teenage Origen wanted to join him, but the tradition records his mother hiding his clothes to prevent it.
+At seventeen he was supporting the household.
+He took over the catechetical school of Alexandria in his late teens and ran it for two decades as the city's principal Christian teaching institution.
+During that period he produced the textual scholarship and doctrinal essays the early church relied on for the rest of the patristic age.
+He also studied philosophy under Ammonius Saccas, whose other major student was Plotinus.
+That shared teacher is one of the central facts for anyone studying the relationship between Platonism and early Christianity.
+Around 232 Origen left Alexandria after a dispute with the bishop Demetrius over an ordination and settled in Caesarea Maritima on the Palestinian coast.
+He died around 253 of injuries sustained under torture during the Decian persecution.
+The tradition classes him as a confessor, one who suffered for the faith without dying at the executioner's hand, rather than as a martyr in the strict sense.

 The allegorical method and the *Peri Archōn*

-Origen's principal innovation is the threefold sense of scripture.
-The Peri Archōn (On First Principles, c.
-220) — the first systematic theology in the Christian tradition, written before the fourth-century Trinitarian controversies gave the church its mature doctrinal vocabulary — argues that every biblical passage has three layers: a somatic (bodily/literal) sense, a psychic (moral) sense, and a pneumatic (spiritual/allegorical) sense.
-The bodily sense is the level the common reader receives; the moral sense is the level the practising Christian operates inside; the spiritual sense is the level the contemplative reading discloses.
-The schema gave the church a method for reading the Hebrew scriptures as continuous with the Christian gospel — Origen treats the patriarchs and the Levitical law as cyphers for the soul's interior life on its way to God — and it remained the operating exegetical instrument of the Greek and Latin patristic tradition for the next thousand years.
-The textual labour underwriting the method was vast: the Hexapla, a six-column synopsis of the Hebrew Bible alongside its principal Greek versions, ran to several thousand pages and was the foundational philological apparatus the subsequent Christian textual tradition built on; his commentaries cover most of the canonical books in extant or fragmentary form; the homiletic corpus runs to several hundred sermons preserved largely in Rufinus's Latin translations.
+Origen's central contribution is the threefold sense of scripture.
+His Peri Archōn (On First Principles, c.
+220) was the first systematic theology in the Christian tradition.
+It argues that every biblical passage has three layers: a somatic (bodily, literal) sense, a psychic (moral) sense, and a pneumatic (spiritual, allegorical) sense.
+The bodily sense is what the common reader receives.
+The moral sense is what the practising Christian works with.
+The spiritual sense is what contemplative reading discloses.
+This schema gave the church a method for reading the Hebrew scriptures as continuous with the Christian gospel.
+Origen treats the patriarchs and the Levitical law as cyphers for the soul's ascent to God.
+The method remained the working exegetical instrument of the Greek and Latin patristic tradition for a thousand years.
+The textual labour behind it was enormous.
+The Hexapla, a six-column synopsis of the Hebrew Bible with its principal Greek versions, ran to several thousand pages.
+His commentaries cover most of the canonical books in extant or fragmentary form.
+The homiletic corpus runs to several hundred sermons, preserved largely in Rufinus's Latin translations.

 Speculative cosmology and the *apokatastasis*

-Origen's metaphysical system carries a set of speculative claims that the later church found increasingly difficult.
-He proposed the pre-existence of souls — every rational creature, on this view, existed in an original union with God before the fall into embodied existence — and an eventual apokatastasis, the restoration of all things, in which every fallen soul (the devil included, on the strongest reading) would ultimately return to that original union.
-Time, on Origen's reading, runs through a sequence of aiōnes — ages — and the present age is one episode in a longer cycle of fall and return.
-The position was speculative even by the standards of pre-Nicene theology, and the Origenist controversies that broke out repeatedly across the fourth, fifth and sixth centuries culminated in the Second Council of Constantinople (553) condemning Origen, Evagrius Ponticus and Didymus the Blind by name.
-The verdict was retrospective by three hundred years and reflected sixth-century theological politics more than third-century doctrinal divergence, but its effect on the textual transmission was substantial: the Greek originals of the condemned works were systematically destroyed in the Byzantine sphere, and much of the Peri Archōn survives only in Rufinus's late-fourth-century Latin translation, with the deliberate softening of the speculative material the translator considered theologically dangerous already built in.
+Origen's metaphysical system contains claims the later church found difficult.
+He proposed the pre-existence of souls: every rational creature, on his reading, existed in an original union with God before falling into embodied existence.
+He also proposed an eventual apokatastasis, the restoration of all things, in which every fallen soul would ultimately return to that union.
+On the strongest reading this includes the devil.
+Time, for Origen, runs through a sequence of aiōnes, ages, with the present age one episode in a longer cycle of fall and return.
+The position was speculative even by pre-Nicene standards.
+Origenist controversies broke out repeatedly across the fourth, fifth and sixth centuries, culminating in the Second Council of Constantinople (553) condemning Origen, Evagrius Ponticus and Didymus the Blind by name.
+The verdict was retrospective by three hundred years and reflected sixth-century theological politics more than third-century divergence.
+Its effect on the textual tradition was substantial.
+The Greek originals of the condemned works were systematically destroyed in the Byzantine sphere.
+Much of the Peri Archōn survives only in Rufinus's late-fourth-century Latin translation, with the speculative material the translator considered dangerous already softened.

 Where the line surfaces in the index

 Origen is the upstream source for nearly every Christian contemplative current the corpus carries.
-Evagrius Ponticus inherited the Alexandrian cosmology in the form that would lead to his posthumous condemnation alongside Origen at Constantinople in 553, and the eight thoughts schema Evagrius gave the desert curriculum — preserved for the Latin West by John Cassian and refigured by Gregory the Great as the seven deadly sins — sits on top of Origen's prior allegorical analysis of the soul's interior life.
-Jonathan Pageau is the index's clearest contemporary witness to the Eastern Orthodox patristic frame the Alexandrian school produced; the iconographic tradition Pageau works in is, in unbroken continuity, the tradition Origen's allegorical method made theologically possible.
-Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* carry the same patristic substrate into mid-twentieth-century Trappist register, with Merton's reading of the false self organised around the logismoi analysis the Alexandrian–desert lineage refined.
-Thomas Keating's *Open Mind, Open Heart* builds centering prayer on a doctrine of pure prayer that Evagrius systematised and Origen had already named; the Centering Prayer Course walks the same lineage explicitly, and Keating's *Insights at the Edge* conversation treats the patristic inheritance as the operative substrate of the contemporary recovery.
-Richard Rohr's *The Naked Now* sets the purgative–illuminative–unitive arc — the Latin systematisation of an analysis running back through Bonaventure and Pseudo-Dionysius to Origen — alongside the neti neti of Advaita Vedānta and the just sitting of Sōtō Zen as a comparative-religion reading of the same recognition the church's contemplative line has always pointed at.
-Origen is also the figure named in the Gospel of Thomas entry as the third-century witness who knew the text and named it — the canonical record of its existence begins with him.
+Evagrius Ponticus inherited the Alexandrian cosmology and was condemned alongside Origen at Constantinople in 553.
+The eight thoughts schema Evagrius developed for the desert curriculum, preserved for the Latin West by John Cassian and later refigured by Gregory the Great as the seven deadly sins, rests on Origen's prior analysis of the soul's interior life.
+Jonathan Pageau is the index's clearest contemporary witness to the Eastern Orthodox patristic frame the Alexandrian school produced.
+The iconographic tradition Pageau works in is, in unbroken continuity, the tradition Origen's allegorical method made theologically possible.
+Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* carry the same patristic substrate into twentieth-century Trappist register.
+Merton's analysis of the false self draws on the logismoi analysis the Alexandrian-desert lineage refined.
+Thomas Keating's *Open Mind, Open Heart* builds centering prayer on a doctrine of pure prayer that Evagrius systematised from Origen's teaching.
+The Centering Prayer Course walks the same lineage explicitly, and Keating's *Insights at the Edge* treats the patristic inheritance as the operative substrate of the contemporary recovery.
+Richard Rohr's *The Naked Now* sets the purgative–illuminative–unitive arc, a Latin systematisation running back through Bonaventure and Pseudo-Dionysius to Origen, alongside the neti neti of Advaita Vedānta and the just sitting of Zen.
+Origen is also the figure named in the Gospel of Thomas entry as the third-century witness who knew the text.

 What he isn't

 Origen is not a Gnostic in the sense the second-century literature uses the term.
-His method shares with Gnostic exegesis the conviction that scripture has a spiritual sense beneath the literal, but the cosmology is structurally different: the material world is good on Origen's reading, the body is not the prison of the soul, and the saving figure of the Christian narrative is not a separate deity from the creator the way the developed Gnostic systems insist.
-He is also not a heretic in the sense the Constantinopolitan verdict suggested — the speculative metaphysics that drew the condemnation was the operating frame of educated third-century Christian theology, and the church's later sense of which doctrinal claims would be canonical had not yet hardened.
-And he is not, despite the systematic ambition of the Peri Archōn, a teacher whose corpus is principally a metaphysics: the working part of Origen for the subsequent contemplative tradition is the exegetical method and the analysis of the soul's ascent through scripture.
-The speculative cosmology is the part of the inheritance the church chose not to receive; the part the contemplative tradition has read continuously for eighteen centuries is the part that survives intact.
+His method shares with Gnostic exegesis the conviction that scripture has a spiritual sense beneath the literal.
+But the cosmology is structurally different.
+The material world is good on Origen's reading, the body is not the prison of the soul, and the saving figure is not a separate deity from the creator, as the developed Gnostic systems insist.
+He is also not a heretic in the sense the Constantinopolitan verdict suggested.
+The speculative metaphysics that drew the condemnation was the standard frame of educated third-century Christian theology; the church's later sense of which claims would be canonical had not yet hardened.
+And he is not, despite the systematic ambition of the Peri Archōn, primarily a metaphysician.
+The working part of Origen for the contemplative tradition is the exegetical method and the analysis of the soul's ascent through scripture.
+The speculative cosmology is the part the church chose not to receive.
+The part that has been read continuously for eighteen centuries is the exegetical inheritance, and it survives intact.